yuvalmGS/gigaspaces-wiki-jekyll/product_overview/xap-overview.markdown

 ## SLA-Driven Container

-SLA-Driven Containers (formerly known as Grid Service Containers or GSCs), enable deployment of Processing Units over a dynamic pool of machines, based on SLA definitions.
+SLA-Driven Containers (known also as Grid Service Containers or GSCs), enable deployment of Processing Units over a dynamic pool of machines, based on SLA definitions.
 Each container is a Java process which provides a hosting environment for application services bundled in a Processing Unit.
 The container virtualizes the underlying compute resources, and performs mapping between the application runtime and the underlying resources, based on SLA criteria such as CPU and memory usage, hardware configuration and software resource availability (JVM, DB, etc).
 It also provides self-healing capabilities for handling failure or scaling events.

 ### SLA-Driven In-Memory Data Grid